Hamburg Noir

 Just past the former theater, the big pickup made a sweeping right turn over the curb, narrowly missing a Smart car parked sideways, and bounced through the shadows next to the building.
 It made another right, this one a lot sharper, where the building ran out, and pulled to a sliding stop in front of a rusty steel door that looked nasty enough to impress its inhabitants.

 Edda doubted it was blast resistant.
 Not that it mattered.
-After over thirty years of political limbo, the cops would never get the green light from City Hall to storm the building.
+After almost four decades of political limbo, the cops would never get the green light from City Hall to storm the building.

 Behind the dealer’s stringy hair was the green lushness of Rota Park, with fresh raindrops glistening in the April sun.
 It looked a lot more welcoming than the door but was potentially more dangerous.